Configuration guide for Video SEO

 If you publish the post, you’ll also notice that the plugin has added the video to your XML Video sitemap:

 That’s really all there is to it, just embedding a video will make all this work.
-If you write a meta description for your post, that meta description will also be used for the video XML sitemap, and any tags or categories you assign to the post will also be used in the XML Video sitemap.
+If you write a meta description and add tags to your post or page, the plugin will use those for the video XML sitemap.

 If you want to look under the hood, you can do a view source of the video post.
 You’ll see that the plugin has changed the OpenGraph type to “video” and added a couple of other meta tags to indicate to both Google and Facebook that this is a video page.